Mastering Light Gauge Steel Frames

 Learn how to fasten LGS wall frames to the flooring system and join wall frames together.

-Learn about the orientation and layout of floor trusses & see examples of different systems.
+Learn about the orientation and layout of LGS floor trusses & see examples of different systems.

 This topic explores the differences in various truss systems and key installation differences.
 It also covers fixing LGS framing members to structural steel.